Generic selectors

 · Drinking the wine is a reminder we are redeemed, delivered, and protected from Satan through His blood (Col. 1:13).

-CHAPTER 3—SERVICE
+CHAPTER 3—CEREMONY

-This chapter contains all the elements of the Passover service, which should begin 30-45 minutes after sunset.
+This chapter contains all the elements of the Passover ceremony, which should begin 30-45 minutes after sunset.
 Those who are reading the text and scriptures should read them out loud and pause at the places indicated to follow the instructions in the boxes.

 Prologue